 Start off your adventure in Chiang Mai at the Wat Phra That Doi Suthep, a sacred temple overlooking the city.
 Enjoy a blessing at the top as you learn about the fascinating legend it is founded upon.
 Later, experience the peaceful Wat Umong, a 13th-century temple set within a quiet forest setting famous for the series of tunnels that define it.
 After, you can explore the city by rickshaw, before settling in for a Khantoke dinner and baci ceremony, a ritual used to celebrate important occasions.

 Spend the morning at the serene Wat Chiang Man, Chiang Mai’s oldest temple, and take part in a unique Buddhist practice - a Prolonging Life ceremony, a refreshing cultural experience that will grant you a new perspective on the meditative religion.
-Afterwards, a one-hour flight will take you to Luang Prabang, where you will settle into either the opulent comforts of Amantaka or the Belmond La Residence.
+Afterwards, a one-hour flight will take you to Luang Prabang, where you will settle into opulent comforts.

 Begin your first full day in Laos at Wat Xieng Thong, one of Luang Prabang’s most popular attractions due to its remarkable beauty and historic influence.
 Visits to the Wat Tham Phousi Shrine, featuring a big-bellied Buddha en route to the panoramic summit of Mount Phousi; to Wat Visoun, Luang Prabang’s oldest temple, established in 1512; and to Wat Phon Phao - which will include an enlightening meeting with a senior monk - will follow.